MBS (TV channel): Overview

-Among the TV stations in Osaka, it is located in a busy area, and the front of the head office is also used by commuters on weekdays.
-In the neighborhood, there are business and commercial facilities such as "Chayamachi Applause" where the Umeda Arts Theater is located, Hankyu Corporation headquarters building, Umeda Loft, NU Chayamachi, etc. The current office building can be seen from inside the trains running between stations and between Osaka Station and Shin-Osaka Station on the JR Kyoto Line.
-The upper part is shaped like the letter "M".
-There are some documents that say that the building was modeled on the image of "Mainichi", but at the time NTT's radio frequencies were being transmitted in this airspace, and there were restrictions on the height of the building, this design was chosen.

 History

 Early history

-On June 1, 1958, New Japan Broadcasting changed the company name to Mainichi Broadcasting.
-At the same time, Mainichi Broadcasting set up a television studio on the 8th and 9th floors of the south building of the Mainichi Osaka Kaikan under construction, and built a signal transmitting station on the top of Ikoma Mountain.
-"Kansai Education and Culture Broadcasting", which applied for an educational television license, also merged with MBS.
-Osaka Television Broadcasting has 88 employees participating at MBS.
-At the same time, due to the decision of Radio Tokyo TV to maintain the network relationship with Osaka Television Broadcasting, Mainichi Broadcasting was faced with the dilemma of insufficient broadcast programs and had to change the broadcast date from December 1, 1958 to March 1959.
+On June 1, 1958, New Japan Broadcasting changed its company name to Mainichi Broadcasting.
+Concurrently, Mainichi Broadcasting set up a television studio on the 8th and 9th floors of the south building of the Mainichi Osaka Kaikan, which was under construction, and built a signal transmitting station on the summit of Mount Ikoma.
+"Kansai Education and Culture Broadcasting", which had applied for an educational television license, also merged with MBS.
+Eighty-eight employees from Osaka Television Broadcasting joined MBS.
+Due to the decision of Radio Tokyo TV to maintain its network relationship with Osaka Television Broadcasting, Mainichi Broadcasting faced a shortage of broadcast programs and had to change its broadcast start date from December 1, 1958, to March 1959.
 On March 1, it established a network relationship with Nippon Educational Television (later renamed NET Television, now TV Asahi).
-At 10 a.m. on March 1, 1959, the MBS TV broadcast was officially launched.
+At 10:00 a.m. on March 1, 1959, MBS TV officially launched.